k3b/CameraFolder/README.md

 * "Camera Folder" plugs into the Android-System-File-Chooser that is used by many Android apps.
 * It Translates from ACTION_GET_CONTENT.to MediaStore.ACTION_IMAGE_CAPTURE

+### How to compile

+In the project root execute on the commandline

+       ./gradlew assemble test

 ## Privacy

 No adds, no usertracking, no internet connection, free open source, available on f-droid